datamindedacademy/github-cicd/content/exercise_3/README.md

-# Continous deployment with GitHub Actions to Docker Hub
+# Github Actions - Continous deployment with GitHub Actions to Docker Hub

 This exercise aims to demonstrate how to set up a CI/CD pipeline using GitHub Actions.
 We will build a Docker image, use secrets for sensitive information, and trigger the workflow on merging into the master branch.